New Jersey Medical Malpractice Lawyers

 Under New Jersey law, a patient who wants to sue a medical professional or licensed facility must provide an Affidavit that a case has merit from a like-licensed professional in order to avoid dismissal of the claim.
 When you come to our office to discuss a potential case, you will meet with Tom Shebell and Christian Mastondrea.

 If our investigation shows that there is a legitimate basis to proceed with a claim, we will then obtain your medical records and any medical scans.
 In the event we conclude that there is probable merit to your case, we will refer your records for evaluation by the appropriate medical expert to determine whether your medical professional’s care fell below accepted standards in that professional’s field.

 If we receive a medical expert’s sworn conclusion, called an Affidavit of Merit, that shows that you or a loved one suffered harm through medical neglect, we will proceed with a case that thoughtfully advocates the patient’s position to the defendant’s insurance company, and many times, to a jury.
-If you need an effective medical malpractice law firm to help you through tough times, contact Shebell & Shebell.
+If you need an effective personal injury law firm to help you through tough times, contact Shebell & Shebell, LLC.

 Some frequently seen examples of medical negligence we handle include:

 - Anesthesia errors

 - Incorrect or misdiagnosis

 - Operating room errors